Civ13/civ13-wiki/Guide_to_Construction.md

 **All** means the construction will look the same regardless of the direction.

-<b>Some wall tiles change their appearance depending on neighbouring
+<b>Some wall tiles change their appearance depending on the neighbouring
 walls of the same type, so they connect seamlessly to each other.</b>
 These walls are marked as **Adaptive**.